-In a separate bowl, add flour, baking powder and sea salt, and whisk together.
+In a separate bowl, add flour, baking powder, sea salt, and vanilla bean and whisk together.

 Add in the canola oil, coconut milk and the flour mixture and mix on low speed until just combined, do not over mix.
 Pour batter into pan.
 You will have to spread out until the brownie batter is completely even.